John Wroe: Christian Israelitism

+On the 13 December 1822, Wroe founded the Christian Israelite Church in Wakefield, which was commenced with a 36 hour gathering.

 Wroe, although often persecuted and threatened, travelled throughout Europe including Gibraltar, Spain, France, Germany, Italy, Scotland, and Wales.
 He later travelled to the United States, and Australia.

+Wroe's name was Latinised as Joannes Roes by his followers.

 The Christian Israelite Church was originally set up in Ashton-under-Lyne, Lancashire and from 1822 to 1831 the church's headquarters were in the town.
 In the 1820s the church trustees wanted to turn Ashton-under-Lyne into a "new Jerusalem".
 They intended to build a wall around the town with four gateways, and although the wall was never constructed, the four gatehouses were, as was a printing press.
 These plans failed when the Trustees were replaced and the church headquarters moved to Gravesend in Kent in the 1830s.
 Popular opinion in Ashton turned against Wroe when, in 1831, he was accused of indecent behaviour, but the charges were dismissed.
 The church spread to Australia, where it is still active.

-Wroe died in Melbourne, Australia, on 5 February 1863, aged 81, leaving the church affairs in the hands of his trustees.
+On 5 February 1863, Wroe died in the suburb of Collingwood, Melbourne in the Colony of Victoria (present-day, Victoria, Australia) aged 81.
+Wroe left church affairs in the hands of his trustees.

+Personal life

+On 22 April 1816, Wroe married Mary Wroe (née Appleby; 1785–1853).
+Together they had at least 7 children, 3 of which died in infancy.

 Cultural depictions and legacy

-Wroe’s life was the basis of a novel, Mr Wroe's Virgins by Jane Rogers.
+Wroe's life was the basis of a novel, Mr Wroe's Virgins by Jane Rogers.
 In 1993 Jonathan Pryce featured as Wroe, alongside Kathy Burke and Minnie Driver, in a BBC mini-series adaptation of the novel directed by Danny Boyle.